Counting curves with local tangency constraints: Curves with negative ends on skinny ellipsoids

 \begin{lemma} Let $S$ be a matched component in $M \setminus \io(E_\sk)$ \footnote{That is, $S$ is given by formally gluing curves which live in the main level $M \setminus \io(E_\sk)$ and in some number of symplectization levels $\R \times \bdy E_\sk$.
 Since it has no punctures, it is closed and hence cannot lie entirely in $\R\times \p E_{sk}$.} which is connected, genus zero, and without punctures, and that is holomorphic for a generic $J$.
 Then we have $\ind(S) \geq 2n-6$, and a fortiori $\ind(S) \geq 2n-2$ provided that $S$ does not consist of a single curve component in $M \setminus \io(E_\sk)$. \end{lemma} \begin{proof} If $S$ is a single curve component in $M \setminus \io(E_\sk)$, then we have

-since $J$ is generic and $(M,\om)$ is semipositive.
-Otherwise, let $C_0$ be one of the curve components of $S$ that lie in $M \setminus \io(E_\sk)$ and suppose it has $b\ge 1$ negative ends of multiplicities $m_1,...,m_b$.
+since $J$ is generic and $(M,\om)$ is semipositive.\footnote { The semipositivity condition in \cite[Def.6.4.1]{JHOL} states that if $A$ is a spherical class with $n-3+ c_1(A)\ge 0$ then $c_1(A)\ge 0$.
+Note that classes with $n-3+ c_1(A)< 0$ are not represented for generic $J$.} Otherwise, let $C_0$ be one of the curve components of $S$ that lie in $M \setminus \io(E_\sk)$ and suppose it has $b\ge 1$ negative ends of multiplicities $m_1,...,m_b$.
 Then all the other components of $S$ may be grouped into $b$ matched components, $D_1,...,D_b$, each of which is topologically a plane with exactly one positive end that is attached to $C_0$.
-We calculate $\ind(D_i)$ by \eqref{eq:Find}, noting that $c_1(A')\ge 0$ where $A'$ is the class represented by any part of $D_i$ that lies in $M \setminus \io(E_\sk)$, and using the fact that the Conley--Zehnder indices of all the interior matched ends of $D_i$ cancel.
+We calculate $\ind(D_i)$ by \eqref{eq:Find} using the fact that the Conley--Zehnder indices of all the interior matched ends of $D_i$ cancel.
+Note also that if $A'$ is the class represented by any part of $D_i$ that lies in $M \setminus \io(E_\sk)$ then we must have $c_1(A')\ge 0$ by semipositivity since this part of $D_i$ can always be capped off to a sphere.
 Hence, by Lemma~\ref{lem:index_bd}, we have

 This completes the proof. \end{proof}

 \begin{lemma} Let $C$ be a matched component in $M \setminus \io(E_\sk)$ which is $J$-holomorphic for generic $J$ and has genus zero.
 Assume further that it has exactly one negative end $\eta_m$, which in addition lies on a curve component in the main level.
 Then we have $\ind(C) \geq 0$, and the inequality is strict whenever the curve components of $C$ that lie in the main level have at least one end other than $\eta_m$. \end{lemma} \begin{proof} Suppose that the negative end of $C$ is $\eta_m$ and lies on a curve component $C_0$ in $M \setminus \io(E_\sk)$.
 We suppose that $C_0$ has $b$ negative ends in all.
 Notice that the ``skinny'' assumption implies that all of these ends must lie on a short orbit of $\p E_{\sk}$.
 Indeed, otherwise the underlying simple curve still has a negative end on a long orbit and hence has negative index by Lemma~\ref{lem:skin}, contradicting the fact that $J$ is generic.
 If $b=1$ then $\ind(C_0) = \ind(C) \geq 0$ by Lemma~\ref{lem:index_bd}.
 Otherwise, all the other ends of $C_0$ are attached to matched components, say $D_1,\dots, D_{b-1}$ which, as in Lemma~\ref{lem:mc0}, must each be a plane and have positive ends of multiplicities $m_1,\dots,m_{b-1}$.
 Therefore, by Lemma~\ref{lem:index_bd}, we have